PaulGustafson/dpq/README.md

    ```
    You should now be able to use `C-c C-l` to type check your dpq file.

+5. Test your installation.
+Just type `dpq` or `dpqi` in the terminal.

 Upgrade dpq
 ===========
-Assuming you have managed to install dpqi. run `git pull` first, then redo the second
+Assuming you have managed to install dpqi and dpq. run `git pull` first, then redo the second
 step in the installation guide.

 Using dpq executable